 In homeopathy, you take a remedy pill or “pellet”, drop it in a cup of water, take a sip, and that’s all there is to it!
 The next thing you know, you’re well!
 (Especially if the case is acute.
 Chronic cases might take a while.)

 Whatever a substance can cause, the homeopathic version of that can cure!
-If snake venom causes hemorrhaging, then homeopathic snake venom cures it!
-If poison ivy causes itching, then homeopathic poison ivy stops the itch!
+If snake venom causes hemorrhaging, then homeopathic snake venom stops hemorrhaging!
+If poison ivy causes itching, then homeopathic poison ivy stops itching!
 If coffee keeps you up all night, then homeopathic coffee is good for insomnia!
 I could go on and on with these examples!
-The sky’s the limit here!

 All that’s left to do is figure out which remedy you resemble the most, and that’s the purpose of the interview and the questionnaire!

-I mostly take online cases, so, the questionnaire gives me the information I need about your case but also about you as a person–your nature, likes and dislikes, etc. because in homeopathy, we are looking for only one thing: a remedy whose “profile”, or “image”, matches you!
+I take online cases, so, the questionnaire gives me the information I need about your case but also about you as a person–your nature, likes and dislikes, etc. because in homeopathy, we are looking for just one thing: a remedy whose “profile” matches you!

 How do we compile “remedy profiles” (which we also refer to as “materia medica”)?
-We know what profile a remedy has because test subjects (called “provers”) take a remedy in overdose and in so doing, take on the characteristics of the substance in much the same way that an intoxicated person has taken on the characteristics of alcohol!
+We know what profile a remedy has because test subjects (called “provers”) take a remedy in overdose and in doing so, take on the characteristics of the substance in much the same way that an intoxicated person has taken on the characteristics of alcohol!

 Let me give you an example.
 People who need the remedy Mercurius, which is homeopathic mercury, are very sensitive to changes in temperature, have a very narrow range of temperature-tolerance and are constantly adjusting the thermostat in the house or opening and closing windows and throwing the covers off and on in the hopes of finally getting the temperature right, and what do we use mercury for in real life?
 Thermometers!
 Do you see how the patient resembles the remedy?